Taapeli/isotammi-addons/source/SuperTool/README.md

 -------------------- | -----------------------------------------------------------------------------------   |
 db                   | Database object                                                                       |
 dbstate              | Database state  object                                                                |
-makedate             | Function to construct a date literal; e.g. makedate(1800, 12, 31) or makedate(1800)   |
+filter               | Function that returns a custom filter by name                                         | flatten              | Function that returns elements from nested lists                                      | getargs              | Function that asks the user for parameters to be used in the query                    | makedate             | Function to construct a date literal; e.g. makedate(1800, 12, 31) or makedate(1800)   | namespace            | Category, e.g. 'Person'                                                               |
-uniq                 | Function that returns unique elements from a list                                     | flatten              | Function that returns elements from a list of lists                                   | today                | Function that returns today's date                                                    |
+today                | Function that returns today's date                                                    |
+trans                | Current transaction                                                                   |
+uistate              | UI state  object                                                                      |
-filter               | Function that returns a custom filter by name                                         |
+uniq                 | Function that returns unique elements from a list                                     |

 ### --